caioguge/consume_api_dart/README.md

 ## 💻 About the project

 Consume API - Was a module in **Academia do Flutter** ministered by the professor **Rodrigo Rahman**, who taught us how to consume an API, (in this case, an API created by us, the students).
-The comments in this project is in Português-Br, however you can search for the traslation later.
+The comments in this project is in Portuguese-BR, however you can search for the traslation later.

 The entire project was desenvolved in the dart console.